mattdesl/budo/README.md

-  --poll=N         use polling for file watch, with optional interval N --title          optional title for default index.html --css            optional stylesheet href for default index.html --cors           set header to use CORS (Access-Control-Allow-Origin: *) --ndjson         print ndjson instead of pretty-printed logs --verbose, -v    also include debug messages
+  --poll=N         use polling for file watch, with optional interval N --title          optional title for default index.html --css            optional stylesheet href for default index.html --ssl, -S        create an HTTPS server instead of HTTP --cert, -C       the cert for SSL (default cert.pem) --key, -K        the key for SSL (default key.pem) --cors           set header to use CORS (Access-Control-Allow-Origin: *) --ndjson         print ndjson instead of pretty-printed logs --verbose, -v    also include debug messages